Low-Frequency/Klipper-Git-Backup/README.md

 The setup script tells you to copy a private key and add it to your GitHub account.
 To do this just navigate to your *profile* -> *settings* -> *SSH and GPG keys*, add a new key and paste the copied key.

+## Checking the status of the utility

+The utility runs as systemd timer.
+To view the current status you can execute `systemctl list-timers kgb`.
+This tells you when the next execution of the script is scheduled and when the last successful execution was.

 # Credits

 Big thanks to [KIAUH](https://github.com/th33xitus/kiauh) for the inspiration for the UI.